Fiyinfoluwa6/Fiyinfoluwa6/README.md

 ### Hi there, I'm Favour 👋

+## Profile Summary

 #### I am a Data Scientist/Analyst with over 4 years of experience in the Financial Services, Telecoms, and Marketing Technology industries.
-My expertise lies in delivering value-driven insights to positively influence business decisions.
-I have a proven record of building and deploying machine learning models in production environments.

 ## About Me